npm/npm/doc/json.md

 If you specify an "engines" field, then npm will require that "node" be somewhere on that list.
 If "engines" is omitted, then npm will just assume that it works on node.

+## tag

+By default, when a package is published, it gets tagged with the value of the `tag` config, or `"latest"` if nothing is specified.
+By setting a "tag" member in the package.json, the package will get tagged differently.
+This enabled limited releases with a "beta" or "rc" tag, so that users can do `npm install foo@beta` to get the package version tagged "beta".

+To update it to latest, either remove the "tag" member and re-publish, or do `npm tag foo@1.2.3 latest`.